-Within the Erasmus+ agreements for your study programme you can participate in exchange studies or traineeships for three to twelve months.
+Within the Erasmus+ agreements for your study programme you can participate in exchange studies or traineeships for two to twelve months.
 In order to be selected for an Erasmus+ exchange you must have completed at least one year of studies and you must still be a registered student at a study programme at Karolinska Institutet.

 Erasmus University Charter Number: 29441-LA-1-2014-1-SE-E4AKA1-ECHE

 KI has been granted "Erasmus Charter for Higher Education 2021-2027".
 The charter is a prerequisite for being able to participate in all the activities included in the Erasmus programme, such as teacher and student exchange, Erasmus + strategic partnerships and the European University Network in which KI is a member, NeurotechEU.

 The Charter entitles KI to participate in decentralised Erasmus activities as well as to act as an applicant organisation in Erasmus centralised actions managed by the Executive Agency.

 With the charter, we commit ourselves to following Erasmus' basic principles, which aim, among other things, at increased inclusion, non-discrimination, openness, sustainability and civic engagement.

 In connection with the application, KI has a new "Erasmus Policy Statement 2021-2027".
 This policy describes, among other things, how KI's participation in the Erasmus program is seen as part of meeting the goals in Strategy 2030 through the activities in which we plan to take part.

 Students participating in Erasmus+ receive a grant, to help cover travel and subsistence costs in connection with their study period abroad.
 The grant differs depending on the country that you will be travelling to.